open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/sampling.md

 #### Application configuration

-Example in the Application configuration with a root sampler that always samples and using the parent decision in the other cases:
+Here's an example in the Application configuration with a root sampler that always samples and using the parent decision in the other cases:

 <!-- prettier-ignore-start -->